Incorporating a Sole Trade

 Your new company, as it will not yet have traded, is unlikely to have sufficient funds to pay money for the sole trade assets.
 The normal way this is dealt with is by creating a Directors Loan account and the company can then pay the director for these assets over a period of time.

-The Capital Gains Tax liability if there is one can often be reduced or even deferred by claiming available tax reliefs, including Incorporation Relief.
+The capital gains tax liability, if there is one, can often be reduced or even deferred by claiming available tax reliefs such as incorporation relief, business asset disposal relief (formerly entrepreneurs relief), or hold-over relief.

 Set up a company bank account